-I was educated in the public schools of Birmincham, Alabama; Evansville, Indiana; 2200 Mt.
-Lebanon, Pennsylvania.
-I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
-I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, eres and the National Association of Accountants.
+I was educated in the public schools of Birmingham, 14 A Alabama: Evansville, Indiana; and Mt.
+Lebanon, I was graduated in June, 1962 from the Pennsvlvania.
+Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
+I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, ···· and the National Association of Accountants.
 Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,

 Credit, General Accounting and Budget Departments over the past 23 years.
 I became Assistant Controller in 1974, Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984.
-My present responsibilities include coordination of accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
+Mv responsibilities include coordination of accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
 I have presented testimony before this Commission in other proceedings.

-11 Q. What is the purpose of your testimony?
+What is the purpose of your testimony?
+11

-The purpose of my testimony is to respond to various areas of Commission and company concern regarding the confidentiality of certain fuel cost information supplied to the Commission.
+The purpose of my testimony is to respond to various areas 13 A. company concern regarding 2200 Commission confidentiality of certain fuel cost information supplied to the Commission.
 I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" as defined by Section 366.093, Florida Statutes.

-Q. Does Tampa Electric object to providing the Commission with a report detailing all purchases of fuel, transportation and fuel handling services?
+Q. Does Tampa Electric object to providing the Commission a report detailing all purchases with transportation and fuel handling services?

-Tampa Electric does not object to continuing No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
-However, as I will clearly in the best later, it is interests ratepayers and the company for this Commission to continue information treat certain of this submitted "Specified Confidential."
+Tampa Electric does not object to continuing No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and will describe fuel handling services.
+However, I 25 i5 clearly in the best interests later, it ratepayers and the company for this Commission to continue certain of this information treat submitted "Specified Confidential."

-Q. What portion of the report should be confidential?
+What portion of the report should be confidential?